 You just know that when you do have your own flock, you'll be talking about them as "my girls" within no time.

-You don't or can't have your own "girls" - but you dream that some day, you will (and if you want it badly enough, you will get there - trust me!).
+You don't or can't have your own "girls" - but you dream that some day, you will.

 You've heard that keeping chicks is addictive, and this is one addiction you would definitely like to have!